khasinski/rails-performance-workshop/README.md

 # Rails performance workshop

-This repository contains a simple Rails application that simulates a slow application.
+This repository contains a simple Rails web application that simulates a variety of performance issues.

 It will seed the database and simulate the traffic.